gon-uri/bird_detection/README.md

 Created by Gonzalo Uribarri at [Dynamcial Systems Lab](http://www.lsd.df.uba.ar/research/)

 This project has to main objectives:
-* Detect the prescence of given bird species in audio data gatheres by one microphone in the field.
-In this case, we will focus on Chingolos ([Zonotrichia capensis ](https://es.wikipedia.org/wiki/Zonotrichia_capensis)). **First version available**
+* Detect the presence of given bird species in audio data gathered by one microphone in the field.
+In this case, we will focus on "Chingolos" ([Zonotrichia capensis](https://es.wikipedia.org/wiki/Zonotrichia_capensis)). **First version available**
-* Detect the prescence and localization of given bird species in audio data gatheres by an array of microphones in the field. **Under Development**
+* Detect the presence and location of individuals of an specific bird species in audio data collected by an array of microphones in the field. **Under Development**

 ## How It Works